Investing in innovation

-We understand the value of sourcing both established and emerging funds.
-Our deep global networks, built over 40 years of investing in venture capital, often make us a first stop for individuals who spin out of their prior firms to set up their own shops.
-Our knowledge of those portfolio managers—along with deal-level information tracked in our proprietary databases—helps us to glean insights on those spin-outs based on the managers’ history.
+Our deep global networks, built over more than 40 years of investing in venture capital, often make us the first stop for these individuals who spin out of their prior firms to set up their own shops.
+And our knowledge of those portfolio managers—along with deal-level information tracked in our proprietary database—helps us to glean insights on those spin-outs based on the managers’ histories.

 - 140+ Venture capital funds undergoing robust due diligence each year